xiongdl/ChipArch/README.md

     - Metis leverages the benefits from a quantized digitial in-memory computing (D-IMC) architecture - with 8b weights, 8b activations, and full-precision accumulation - to descrease both the memory cost of weights and activations and the energy consumption of matrix-vector multiplications (MVM), without comprising the neural network accuracy.
     - The primary component of the Metis AIPU is the AI Core, comprising the D-IMC for MVM operations, a data processing unit (DPU) for element-wise vector operations and activations, a depth-wise processing unit (DWPU) for depth-wise convolution, pooling, and up-sampling, a local 4MiB L1 SRAM, and a RISC-V control core.
     - The performance of the AIPU is a result of a vast digital in-memory compute array, signficantly larger than previous designs, coupled with gating techniques ensuring top-tier energy efficiency even in low utilization.
-- **A 23.9TOPS/W @ 0.8V, 130TOPS AI Accelerator with 16x Performance-Accelerable Pruning in 14nm Heterogeneous Embedded MPU for Real-Time Robot Applications**.
+- A 23.9TOPS/W @ 0.8V, 130TOPS AI Accelerator with 16x Performance-Accelerable Pruning in 14nm Heterogeneous Embedded MPU for Real-Time Robot Applications.
 (Renesas Electronics)
   - Direction: Power-Efficient Chip
   - Keywords: Pruning, Dynamically Reconfigurable Processor, Robot
   - Takeaways: